NeuroTechX/ntx_slack_archive/_montreal.md

  >fred-simard sweeping will be interesting to see.
 I wanted to try but I couldn't make the flickering at an arbitrary rate (right now it blinks every N frame)

+6/7/2017 1:39 PM

+ **fred-simard** :

+ >naoto you will be limited in choice, the frequency needs to be an integer ratio of your frame rate, but i'm sure you can find a few ratios to sweep through.